xrdocs/design/_blogs/2022-07-01-converged-sdn-transport-5_0-hld.md

 _Figure 39: SR-PCE – PCEP_

 SR-PCE in the Access domain is responsible for Inter-Domain LSPs and provides the SID-list.
 PE ABRs are represented by Prefix-SID.

-SR-PCE in the Core domain is responsible for On-Demand Nexthop (ODN) for hierarchical services.
+SR-PCE in the Core domain is responsible for On-Demand Nexthop (ODN) for hierarchical services and programming Tree-SID multicast trees across the network.
 Refer to the table in Figure 41 to see what services use ODN.
-Refer to Section: "Transport Controller - Path Computation Engine (PCE)" to see more details about XR Transport Controller (SR-PCE).
-Note that Phase 1 uses the “Delegated Computation to SR-PCE” mode described in Section: "Path Computation Engine - Workflow" without WAE as shown in Figure
+Refer to
-38.
+Section: "Transport Controller - Path Computation Engine (PCE)" to see more details about SR-PCE.

 ![](http://xrdocs.io/design/images/cmf-hld/image39.png)

-_Figure 40: PCE Path Computation – Phase 1_
+_Figure 40: PCE Path Computation_

 **Delegated Computation to SR-PCE**